 Options have limits in most of these widgets, but by enabling Jetpack widgets, you can save yourself from installing additional WordPress plugins.

 Jetpack also lets you define who sees your widgets.
 If you enable widget visibility controls, you can say whether a particular widget appears for specific page types, categories, tags, dates, and authors.
 All of this is by a series of ‘if’ statements you create.

 You can also set it so that all conditions.
 This changes all ‘if’ statements to ‘and’ statements.
 Check out the Jetpack widget support page for a full list of available widgets.

 Enabling & Disabling Modules

-If you’re unsure as to why specific functionality isn’t available, check the Jetpack module list.
-It helps you to quickly see which modules are active and lets you switch multiple modules on and off.
+Check the Jetpack module list if you’re unsure why specific functionality isn’t available.
+It helps you to see which modules are active quickly and lets you switch multiple modules on and off.

 Personalizing Jetpack WordPress Plugin Modules

-A bigger concern is the related posts that are not visible by any date range.
-Which makes the module unusable on blogs that have posted more than a few years old.
-On my personal blog, Jetpack would show articles I published five, eight or even 12 years ago.
-All of these blog posts are old new.
+A more significant concern is the related posts that are not visible by any date range, which makes the module unusable on blogs that have been posted more than a few years ago.
+Jetpack would show articles I published five, eight, or even 12 years ago on my blog.
+All of these blog posts are old and new.
 Because of this, I disabled the module on my blog.